ventus-ag/documentation/content/products/security/firewalls.md

 weight: 15
 ---
 ___
-On this page, you can find an explanation of how to create, edit and delete Firewalls in the Cloud Console.
+On this page, you can find an explanation of how to create, edit, delete Firewalls and instructions for other steps to manage Firewalls in the Cloud Console.

 # Table of contents
 - [Table of contents](#table-of-contents)